NxPKG/khulnasoft-docs/content/hyperdrive/get-started.md

 ## 3. Bind your Worker to Hyperdrive

 You must create a binding for your Worker to connect to your Hyperdrive configuration.
-[Bindings](/workers/configuration/bindings/) allow your Workers to access resources, like D1, on the Cloudflare developer platform.
+[Bindings](/workers/configuration/bindings/) allow your Workers to access resources, like D1, on the Khulnasoft developer platform.
 You create bindings by updating your `wrangler.toml` file.

 To bind your Hyperdrive configuration to your Worker, add the following to the end of your `wrangler.toml` file: